Data-Driven Offline Optimization For Architecting Hardware Accelerators: Discussion

 \section{Discussion}

 In this work, we present a data-driven offline optimization method, \methodname\ to automatically architect hardware accelerators.
 Our method learns a conservative surrogate of the objective function by leveraging infeasible data points to better model the desired objective function of the accelerator using a one-time collected dataset of accelerators, thereby alleviating the need for time-consuming simulation.
 Our results show that, on average, our method outperforms the best designs observed in the logged data by 2.46$\times$ and improves over the best simulator-driven approach by about 1.54$\times$.
-In the more challenging setting of designing accelerators jointly optimal for multiple applications or for new, unseen applications, zero-shot, \methodname\ outperforms simulator-driven methods by 1.2$\times$, while reducing the total simulation time by 99\%.

-{At a high level, the efficacy of \methodname\ highlights the potential for utilizing the logged offline data in conjunction with strong offline methods in an accelerator design pipeline.
-While \methodname, in principle, can itself be used in the inner loop of an online method that performs active data collection beyond an initial offline dataset, the strong generalization ability of neural networks when trained with good offline methods and offline datasets consisting of low-performing designs, can serve as a highly effective ingredient for multiple design problems.
-Utilizing \methodname\ for other problems in architecture and systems, such as software-hardware co-optimization is an interesting avenue for future work.}
+In the more challenging setting of designing accelerators jointly optimal for multiple applications or for new, unseen applications, zero-shot, \methodname\ outperforms simulator-driven methods by 1.2$\times$, while reducing the total simulation time by 99\%. \review{The efficacy of \methodname\ highlights the potential for utilizing the logged offline data in an accelerator design pipeline.
+While \methodname\ outperforms the online methods we utilize, in principle, a strong online method can be devised by running \methodname\ in the inner loop.
+Our goal is to not advocate that offline methods must replace online methods, but that training a strong offline optimization algorithm on offline datasets of low-performing designs can be a highly effective ingredient in hardware accelerator design.}